 - Future wages if your earning potential is diminished or lost

 - Property damage

-If your loved one did not survive a Mississippi motorcycle accident, your family may be able to recover damages through a wrongful death lawsuit, including:
+If your loved one did not survive a Mississippi motorcycle crash, your family may be able to recover damages with the help of a Gulfport wrongful death lawyer, including:

 - Pain and suffering